oskarbraten/navne-applikasjon/TESTING.md

 None.

 __Expected result:__
-That the correct name is confirmed as correct and rewarded and that a wrong string is rejected as wrong and punished.
+That correct guesses are rewarded with 1 point, and that incorrect guesses are punished with -1 points.
 That the same picture won't be shown twice in a row.
+That peak score is shown in main menu.

-## Test HighscoreUpdate
+## Test Highscore

 __Description:__
 Check that when a new highscore is reached in learning mode, that it will properly replace the old highscore, and that a lower score than a highscore doesn't affect the displayed highscore in main activity.